Tuřice: Administrative division

+Etymology

+The name is derived from the adjective tuří (from tur, meaning Bos).

 Geography

 Tuřice is located about 22 km northeast of Prague.
 It lies in a flat landscape in the Jizera Table.
 The municipality is situated on the right bank of the Jizera River, which forms the eastern municipal border.

 History

 The first written mention of Tuřice is from 1194.
 Sobětuchy was first mentioned in 1488.
 From the 14th century until establishment of a sovereign municipality in 1850, the area was part of the Brandýs estate and shared its owners and destiny.

+Demographics

 Transport

-The D10 motorway passes through the municipality.
+The D10 motorway from Prague to Turnov passes through the municipality.

 Sights

-There are no cultural monuments in the municipality.
+There are no protected cultural monuments in the municipality.